 I created my first online course in 2012 focused on decluttering your physical world.
 In all the years since, I’ve studied how clutter affects how we feel about our life and who we are in the world.
 Physical clutter affects not just our environment, but our mind and spirit.
 The most surprising discover was that size doesn’t matter, at least when it comes to clutter.
 Clutter in any size or form interfered with a sense of clarity and led to feeling overwhelmed more easily.

+I understand how dealing with clutter can affect us because I struggle with it myself.
 I’ve talked about the turning point in my life, when I finally got that no amount of stuff will make you happy, and I’m betting when some of you hear the word “clutter,” you think of an episode of Hoarders or Clean House or crazy cat ladies.
 You envision closets stuffed with a century of clothes and “Mount Wash-More” in the laundry room.
 You imagine guests arriving, but being unable to walk into a room because of crap on the floor and piles of papers and dishes on the counters.

 This is clutter in the big sense of the word.

 And ten years ago, my world could be described in that way.
 If we were having guests, there was an hour of panic as things were stuffed into closets and under beds.

 When I learned to love myself – the real me – I began to shed clutter and get the bulk of my physical world in order.
 As my physical world began to shape up, my doubts about my purpose on this planet began to shape up too.